dllllb/neurips2021-nethack-raph/README.md

 Although we are looking to supply this repository with more baselines throughout the first month of the competition, this repository comes with a strong IMPALA-based baseline in the directory `./nethack_baselines/torchbeast`.

-More info on how to install, train and submit that repo are available [here](./nethack_baselines/torchbeast/README.md) - along with some suggestions on where to go next!
+Follow the instructions [here](/nethack_baselines/torchbeast/) to install and start training the model (there are even some suggestions for improvements).

 # How to Test and Debug Locally